-- File transfer: You can use DMV secure file transfer (SFT) system and/or the File Generation system to send inquires and receive reports for prospective new hires, casual drivers, and newly enrolled drivers.
+- File transfer: You can use DMV secure file transfer (SFT) system to send inquires and receive reports for prospective new hires, casual drivers, and newly enrolled drivers.
 There is no additional charge to use these services and minimal technical assistance is required.
 Contact the Information Services’ Automation Development at CPDADU@dmv.ca.gov for more information.

 - Online: Inquires and responses for currently enrolled drivers, prospective new hires, or casual drivers are available through an online provider if you also have a Requester Account.
 This process is not available for generated driver records.
 See the list of approved service providers or contact the Account Processing Unit at (916) 657–5564.